Platylesches neba

 Platylesches neba, the flower-girl hopper, is a butterfly of the family Hesperiidae.
 It is found in Zululand, Transvaal, Zimbabwe and south-western Africa.
 The habitat consists of moist and dry savanna.

 The wingspan is 29–34 mm for males and 31–35 mm for females.
 Adults are on wing year-round with peaks from September to October and from February to April.
-They are attracted to flowers and mud-puddle.
+They are attracted to flowers and mud puddles.

 The larvae feed on Parinari capensis and Parinari curatellifolia.